ramesesinc/modules-waterworks/server/rameses-gov-etracs-waterworks-services2.jar/docs/1-User Manual/2-Getting Started.md

 The steps are summarized as follows:
 - 1. Set up the billing period schedule
 - 2. Define areas, subareas and stubouts
-- 3. Set up consumption computation rules.
+- 3. Manage Meter
-- 4. Capture Account, meter info
+- 4. Capture Account
 - 5. Setup the item accounts
 - 6. Building the Ledgers, beginning balances
 - 7. Create a single bill